DVyadav2307/Sort-AnimateFX/README.md

     ./gradlew run
 ```

 let the gradle download its stuff.
 I should run after a while.
-In case of error, you may like to share it with me..
+In case of error, you may like to share it with me.

 ## Algos Implemented